ReinhardFrie/blueprints/Splunk-BP/README.md

 # Nutanix Calm & Splunk
 #
-This Nutanix Calm blueprint will deploy a Splunk monolithic instance in a VM.
-The intention of this BP is to show the how Monolithic Splunk can be deployed in no time using Calm.
+This Nutanix Calm blueprint will deploy a Splunk instance in a VM.
+One Search head, one master node, and two indexers.
+6 vDisk have been added to complete BP.

 ## Mandatory Requirements Section
 ##
 This section should be included in all Nutanix Calm blueprints committed to this repository.
 For demo or sample blueprints that are not designed to be used in production or "real" environments, high-level information only is required.

-- Created on Prism Central 5.8.2.
+- Created on Prism Central 6.11.

-- Minimum hardware requirements: edit the blueprint to specify the minimum vCPU, memory and disk requirements before publishing.
+- Minimum hardware requirements: edit the blueprint to specify the minimum vCPU, memory, vdisk, and disk requirements before publishing.
 They are marked as runtime too to enable end users to override if needed

-- Base disk image required: CentOS Linux 7 with Cloud-Init package preinstalled - Download the CentOS 7 Image from [here](http://download.nutanix.com/calm/CentOS-7-x86_64-GenericCloud-1801-01.qcow2)
+- Base disk image required: CentOS Linux with Cloud-Init package preinstalled - Download the CentOS 7 Image from [here](http://download.nutanix.com/calm/CentOS-7-x86_64-GenericCloud-1801-01.qcow2)

  - Variables: